Ossyra asks for support from Naperville residents for township supervisor

 Rachel Ossyra, GOP candidate for Naperville township supervisor, has posted on social media seeking support from Naperville residents to continue serving as the supervisor.

-During her time as township supervisor, Ossyra has worked to improve transparency and governance, grow community partnerships, promote mobility services for seniors and disabled community, achieve sustainable tax reduction and champion collaborative consolidation and streamlining, according to her recent post on Facebook.
-She plans to continue this work if elected.
+Ossyra wrote that her accomplishments as town supervisor include working to boost transparency, reduce taxes sustainably, improve partnerships within the community, and provide mobility services for seniors and the disabled, according to her recent post on Facebook.
+She said she plans to continue this work if elected.

-Her commitment to the community involves collaborative consolidation and streamlining in line with the Nov.
+Ossyra also wrote that she is committed to working within the Nov.
 8 advisory referendum questions and an April 4 binding referendum question on the Road Districts merger, according to her Facebook post.

 "I've actively supported the effort to consolidate the Road District, with Lisle Township Road District or the City of Naperville to create a more efficient system, capture economies of scale and eliminate redundant costs and assets,” Ossyra wrote in the post.